TaoCheng-CS/Hash-Code-2020/README.md

     $$
     Sum(N_i)=220800>78600=B
     $$
-    We only need to continually select the library whose gain is maximuim.
+    We only need to continually select the library whose gain is maximuim.n The sum value of books is 5109000.

 5. The obvious feature of problem e is that it can only ship at most 1/10 books.

+the global best answers of problem a and problem b are founded.
+As for problem d, the sum value of books is 5109000 which our result 5028010 is quite close to.